 The Baltic sea is unique for many reasons, both historic and geographic, but it's the wealth of mesmerising baltic Amber deposits that has visitors from all over the world going stir-crazy over "Baltic Gold".
 Amber can be found all over the region, washing up on the shore in small nuggets, and nowhere else is more closely associated with this anomaly than in Gdańsk (AKA the capital of amber), where the world-famous Amber Museum is located in its millennia-old historic centre.
 Constantly rated as one of the top things to do in Gdańsk, here the world's largest collection of Amber has been on display since 2006, and few others can compete with its credentials.
 However, while its current home in the historic Prison Tower & Torture Chamber has served the party well for the last decade and a half, the curators have decided it's time to expand the institution to more visitors.
 For this reason, it made total sense to move the collection to a much bigger and equally historic venue just down the road - Wielki Młyn, the Grand Mill of Gdańsk.
-The NEW Amber Museum of Gdańsk will open to the public on 24th July 2021.
-With that being said, you shouldn't expect the same old nuggets, jewellery and Fender Ambercaster on display.
+The NEW Amber Museum of Gdańsk has been open to the public since 24th July 2021, and return visitors shouldn't expect just the same old nuggets, jewellery and Fender Ambercaster on display.

 What is there to see at the GdańskAmber Museum?

-Open to the public from 24th July 2021, the NEW Amber Museum will show off their state-of-the-art multimedia exhibition, that will take you on a voyage to discover the unusual history of amber anew.
-Among a multitude of exhibits, you will be able to get up close and personal with amber from all over the world, with plants and animals preserved and immortalised within them, and masterpieces by the old masters, plus a collection of modern artworks.
-While the institution already has a reputation of being one of best of its kind in the world, we expect that the new museum will quickly become one of the top tourist attractions in Gdańsk.
+The NEW Amber Museum shows off a state-of-the-art multimedia exhibition, that takes you on a voyage to discover the unusual history of amber anew.
+Among a multitude of exhibits, you are able to get up close and personal with amber from all over the world, with plants and animals preserved and immortalised within them, and masterpieces by the old masters, plus a collection of modern artworks.
+While the institution already has a reputation of being one of best of its kind in the world, the new museum is quickly becoming one of the top tourist attractions in Gdańsk.
 Here, you will find uniquely-developed exhibits, arranged on two floors, accompanied by immersive multimedia installations, and artistic arrangements of each topical section.

-The interior of the historic Great Mill will be shrouded in semi-darkness, an effect created meticulously for the new exhibition; the walls and floors will be black to create an aura of mystery.
+The interior of the historic Great Mill is be shrouded in semi-darkness, an effect created meticulously for the new exhibition; the walls and floors are black, in order to accentuate the aura of mystery.
 The illumination and the bright colour of amber against the contrast of black is intended to highlight the mineral's beauty and draw the visitors into the world of the presented exhibits.